tbrowder/Mi6-Helper/README.md

 This module creates a new repo by running 'mi6' (from module 'App::Mi6'), and then modifies that output by running this module's 'mi6-helper' to get modifications including:

-  * User choice of the brief descriptive text (recommended, but not required)
+1. User choice of the brief descriptive text (recommended, but not required)

-  * `README.md` file source placed in a new `docs/README.rakudoc` file
+2. `README.md` file source placed in a new `docs/README.rakudoc` file

-  * Using three separate OS tests in `.github/workflows`: shows results of each in the auto-geberated `README.md` file
+3. Using three separate OS tests in `.github/workflows`: shows results of each in the auto-generated `README.md` file

-  * Publishing in the **Zef** Raku module ecosystem (now standard with the current 'mi6')
+4. Publishing in the **Zef** Raku module ecosystem (now standard with the current 'mi6')

 See published module `Foo::Bar` for an example of a module created by `mi6-helper`.